mikelou1/mixed-precision-summation/README.md

 The objective is to maximize an efficiency metric, defined in the next section, that rewards accuracy and penalizes computational cost.
 The two are in direct tension.
 Performing all additions in fp64 produces a near-exact result but is roughly eight times slower than fp16.
 Performing all additions in fp16 is fast but accumulates rounding error so quickly that the final result is unrecognizably wrong.
 The interesting blueprints lie between these extremes, and the space of valid blueprints grows combinatorially with the input size.

 Two specific failure modes shape every viable approach.
 Absorption error occurs when a large partial sum subsumes a small operand entirely.
 For instance, `1000 + 0.0001` in fp16 is just `1000`, with the small contribution lost.
-Non-associativity means that summation order itself determines accuracy: the same values summed left-to-right and summed pairwise can produce different results, with worst-case error scaling as $O(n\varepsilon)$ in the first case and only $O(\varepsilon \log n)$ in the second.
+Non-associativity means that summation order itself determines accuracy: the same values summed left-to-right and summed pairwise can produce different results, with worst-case error scaling as $O(n\varepsilon)$ in the first case and only $O(\varepsilon \log n)$ in the second [^higham].
 Precision loss is also irreversible.
 A value rounded under fp16 cannot be recovered by performing subsequent operations in fp32 or fp64.
 These three facts together explain why the problem is non-trivial: a good blueprint cannot be derived from any single principle (sort the values, use a tree, switch to higher precision near the root) but must combine several.

 ## Hardware Context

-The cost weights used in the efficiency metric below are not chosen for analytical convenience; they reflect measurable throughput ratios on current NVIDIA datacenter GPUs.
-The table below reports peak dense tensor-core throughput across the precision formats relevant to scientific computing, spanning the Ampere (A100), Hopper (H100), and Blackwell (B200) generations.
+The cost weights used in the efficiency metric below are not chosen for analytical convenience; they reflect throughput ratios on current NVIDIA datacenter GPUs.
+The table below reports tensor-core throughput across the precision formats relevant to scientific computing, spanning the Ampere (A100) [^a100], Hopper (H100) [^h100], and Blackwell (B200) [^b200] generations.

 | GPU      | Year | FP64 TC | FP32/TF32 TC | FP16/BF16 TC | FP8 TC | HBM (GB) | BW (TB/s) |
 |----------|------|---------|--------------|--------------|--------|----------|-----------|